Making Realistic PBR Materials - Part 1

 This tutorial is mostly material theory.
 But I also demonstrate how to assemble your own node group can be used to make realistic materials like this:

-Links from the video:
+Links from the post:

 Make something cool using this PBR material?
 Post it in the comments below!